ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-interface/_index-react.md

 <framework-specific-section frameworks="react">
 <note>
-| Given React is asynchronous, the grid may not be initialised when you access the API from the
+| The gridRef will not be defined until after the AgGridReact component has been initialised.
-| React reference.
-If you want to access the API as soon as it's available (ie do initialisation
+| If you want to access the api as soon as it's available (ie do initialisation
-| work), consider listening to the `gridReady` event and doing such initialisation there.
+| work), consider listening to the `gridReady` event.
 </note>
 </framework-specific-section>

 <framework-specific-section frameworks="react">
 | ## Grid Options
 |
-| The `gridOptions` object is a 'one stop shop' for the entire interface into the grid, commonly used if using plain JavaScript.
+| The `gridOptions` object contains all the props available to configure the AgGridReact component.
-| Grid options can however be used instead of, or in addition to, normal framework bindings.
+| Grid options can be used instead of, or in addition to, normal framework bindings.
 If an option is set via `gridOptions`, as well as a property on the component, then the component property will take precedence.
 |
 | The GridOptions interface supports a generic parameter for row data as detailed in [Typescript Generics](/typescript-generics).
 |